Religious Studies Programs and Requirements

 Religious Studies Minor

-The minor in religious studies consists of 18 credit-hours, six of which may be fulfilled by the core requirements in religious studies.
+The Religious Studies minor consists of 18 credit-hours, six of which may be fulfilled by the core requirements in religious studies.
 Minors may fulfill the requirements by successfully completing any four or more additional courses from those offered by the department, including one seminar.

 Catholic Studies Minor